alanbwt/.github/profile/README.md

 expensive and hard to scale to the size of your dataset.
 Cobalt automates the otherwise painful step of looking for patterns in how your models are performing.
 We're here to make [topological data analysis](https://www.nature.com/articles/srep01236) easy to use.

-Read about our examples below, and see them [here])https://github.com/BlueLightAI/cobalt-examples) or in our [docs](https://docs.cobalt.bluelightai.com/setup.html)
+Read about our examples below, and see the code [here](https://github.com/BlueLightAI/cobalt-examples) or in our [docs](https://docs.cobalt.bluelightai.com/setup.html)

 ### Setup